Notes on the Geography of Kenya: Colonial Nairobi

 Here's another, this one at the adjoining railway museum, which is in much better shape than the railway station.
 The initials stand for Uganda Railway.

-The lines are meter-gauge, as in India, but the engines are compound monsters to cope with the grades climbing in and out of the Rift Valley west of Nairobi.
+The lines are meter-gauge, but the engines are compound monsters to cope with the grades climbing in and out of the Rift Valley west of Nairobi.

 The railway headquarters, apparently designed by no less than Herbert Baker.